-CHEOPS – the acronym for: Characterising ExOplanet Satellite – was developed for a mission to understand the make-up of exoplanets that orbit nearby stars.
-It will accomplish this by seeking out small planets that are similar to Earth and studying them in great detail, with the aim of verifying whether some could support life.
+CHEOPS – the acronym for: – is providing data to better understand the make-up of exoplanets that orbit nearby stars.
+This was the first European Space Agency (ESA) satellite produced by Airbus in Spain, and is designed to enable a giant leap in mankind’s knowledge of the universe by seeking out small planets that are similar to Earth and studying them in great detail, with the aim of verifying whether some could support life.

 The 300-kg.
 CHEOPS spacecraft was built by an Airbus-led consortium of 24 companies from 11 European countries, working under ESA’s tight schedule for launch at the end of 2019.
 It is the first of the space agency’s “S” (small) missions, designed to be ready to fly within five years from contract award and using proven technologies to pave the way for bigger and more ambitious missions.